merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ls AUXILIARY-DATA.db CONTIGS.db PROFILE.db
 ```

-## Step X: Genes and samples of interest
+## Step 8: Genes and samples of interest

 In our study we investigated single codon variants (SCVs) by using the HIMB83 reference genome to recruit reads from different metagenomes.
 The collection of reads recruited by HIMB83 represent a subclade we call 1a.3.V, and small differences in these reads form the basis of the SCVs we identify within 1a.3.V.